worlox/SurfMapPics/README.md

 ## Contributions
 1. Photo has to be at least in 3440x1440 resolution
-2. Please keep the 21:9 ratio
+2. Please keep the 21:9 ratio (this switch is the reason for the fork)
 3. Format of photo has to be .jpg
 4. profit?